No expiration date

 -

-Ponte VecchioPonte Vecchio and Vasari Corridor Dating back to Roman times, built at the narrowest point of the river with stone pillars and floor of decking in wooden planks, the bridge was destroyed by a flood of the river in 1333 and rebuilt in 1345 so solidly that it has reached the present day, resisting all the numerous floods of the Arno over the centuries, including that of 1966, the most devastating absolutely. and Vasari Corridor, so called from the name of his builder, Giorgio Vasari.
-Built in 1565 in just five months, this one-mile long airway kilometer, it served as a private passage between the government buildings in Palazzo Vecchio and the Court Medici in Palazzo Pitti.
+Ponte VecchioPonte Vecchio and Vasari Corridor: Dating back to Roman times, Ponte Vecchio was originally built at the narrowest point of the river with stone piers and a wooden deck.
+Destroyed by a flood in 1333, it was rebuilt in 1345 so solidly that it has survived numerous Arno floods over the centuries, including the devastating 1966 flood.
+The Vasari Corridor, named after its architect Giorgio Vasari, was constructed in 1565 in just five months.
+This elevated passage, over a kilometer long, served as a private connection between the government buildings in Palazzo Vecchio and the Medici court at Palazzo Pitti.

 -

-Palazzo PittiPalazzo Pitti and Piazza Pitti in Piazza Pitti, dominated on its top by the grandiose.
-Palazzo Pitti, built in 1440 by Luca Pitti on a project by Filippo Brunelleschi.
-Such was the ambition of the enterprising and wealthy merchant to overcome the pomp of the Medici and the Strozzi, another very rich Florentine family, that Luca Pitti wanted its construction of such a size as not to find equal in the whole city.
+Palazzo PittiPalazzo Pitti and Piazza Pitti: Dominating Piazza Pitti is the grand Palazzo Pitti, commissioned in 1440 by Luca Pitti and designed by Filippo Brunelleschi.
+Ambitious and wealthy, Pitti sought to outshine the Medici and the Strozzi, another extremely rich Florentine family, by building a palace of such vast proportions that it had no equal anywhere in the city.

 If it’s canceled due to poor weather, you’ll be offered a different date or a full refund.